 - ICICI Lombard has a wide span of above 2150 network garages that can assist customers in need.

-- It is possible to purchase a policy online, and while doing so, you will immediately receive a copy of the insurance.
+- It is possible to purchase a bike insurance policy online, and while doing so, you will immediately receive a copy of the insurance.

 - There is no requirement of any documentation for policy purchase, when it is done online.